 Roka, Canary Wharf

 The Roka-verse has four restaurants around town (plus more internationally) and its rampant popularity is pretty easy to explain.
 They specialise in ‘robatayaki’ (a Japanese method of fireside cooking) which is performed just as much as it’s prepared, as chef’s show off their sashimi slicing skills and grilling gusto from an open-kitchen.
-This waterside digs has two trump cards up its sleeve: a leafy outdoor terrace overlooking the bright lights of Canary Wharf and a boozy bottomless brunch that begins with a welcome Bellini and ends with you slumped over seat thanks to the non-stop wines.
+This waterside digs has two trump cards up its sleeve: a leafy outdoor terrace overlooking the bright lights of Canary Wharf and a boozy bottomless brunch that begins with a welcome Bellini and ends with you slumped in your seat thanks to the non-stop wines.

 Details: 4 Park Pavilion, 40 Canada Square, E14 5FW | Opening hours: Mon-Fri 11.45am-11pm (service break 3-5.30pm), Sat 11.30am-11pm (break 4-5.40pm), Sun 11.30am-8.30pm | Book here